 In this tourist guide to the Costa de la Luz we help visitors who are planning a trip with useful and practical advice on many tourism related subjects such as car hire, accommodation, sightseeing, weather, where to go, where to stay, travel information and what to see and do in the Costa de la Luz.

 To make the best of your visit and holiday we cover everything you need to know about the Costa de la Luz.

-We also have photos, picture galleries, views, videos and webcams of the Costa de la Luz so you can see what the various towns and cities of the Costa de la Luz has to offer you for your holiday.
+We also have photos, picture galleries, views, videos and webcams of the Costa de la Luz so you can see what the various towns and cities of the Costa de la Luz have to offer you for your holiday.

 Here is a video tour:

 The Costa de la Luz is the name given to the western stretch of Andalucian coastline between the Costa del Sol and the Portuguese border.
-The Costa de la Luz translates as ‘Coast of Light’.
+The Costa de la Luz translates as ‘Coast of Light.’

 It is divided into two main parts by the mouth of the Guadalquivir River; the eastern section which is the province of Cadiz goes from Cadiz down to Tarifa and the western section which is the Huelva province goes from the city of Cadiz to the mouth of the Guadiana River where Spain meets the Portuguese border.

-Because the Costa de la Luz meets the Atlantic Ocean the water temperatures are lower than for example the Costa del Sol or the Costa Blanca where they border the Mediterranean Sea.
+Because the Costa de la Luz meets the Atlantic Ocean, the water temperatures are lower than for example the Costa del Sol or the Costa Blanca where they border the Mediterranean Sea.

 Having said that compared to the Costa del Sol the beaches sand quality is better being a more golden colour (many Costa del Sol beaches have a brown/grey sand).

 The Costa de la Luz is a relatively undeveloped and unspoilt part of Spain although its popularity is growing as people catch on as to how good this coast is.